Visiting Buenos Aires with kids

 10:22 AM Sandra Gutrejde 0 Comments

-Buenos Aires is a child friendly city.
+Buenos Aires is a child friendly city and there many things to do every day of the year.
 Here are some recommendations on what to do with small kids in the city.

 Except for very fancy restaurants, most restaurants in Buenos Aires welcome children.
 Argentine families use to eat out very often, even until the very late hours of the night.
 Many restaurants offer kid's menus (“menu infantil”) at a fixed price, that usually include pasta, or the traditional “milanesa con papas fritas” (breaded meat with French fries), which is Argentine children´s favorite dish.